 McHenry v.
 Advent Health Partners, Inc., Case No. 3:22-cv-00287 (E.D.
 Cal.).
 Migliaccio & Rathod LLP filed suit against Advent Health Partners, Inc. for failing to safeguard sensitive patient information.
 Houston, Texas-based Memorial Hermann Health System notified over 6,000 patients that their sensitive health information was exposed during a cyberattack that affected Advent Health Partners, one of the Hermann Health System’s data processing vendors.
 Advent Health Partners announced on February 8, 2022, that internal employee emails had been targeted in a phishing attack that exposed the information of various medical center clients.
 Recently, we have reached a settlement in this case and the court has granted preliminary approval.

-In re: Rutter’s Inc. Data Security Breach Litigation: Case No. 1:20-cv-00382 (M.D.
+In re: Rutter’s Inc. Data Security Breach Litigation, Case No. 1:20-cv-00382 (M.D.
 Pa.).
 M&R has been appointed to the Plaintiffs’ Steering Committee in a putative multistate class action brought on behalf of consumers of a regional convenience store.
 Consumers allege that Rutter’s failed to protect their personal information and data, including credit card data.
 At least one data security expert recommended that anyone who used a credit card during the impacted time period should preventatively cancel their card immediately.
+The plaintiffs have filed a motion for class certification, which determines whether the case can proceed as a class action and are awaiting the court’s decision on the motion.
 If you believe you may have been impacted or would like more information, visit our blog here.

 *Prior results do not guarantee a similar outcome